xiegeo/fensan/docs/Overview.md

 ### 1.d Locators

-Locators are what builds Fensan into a network from individual file servers, and each file/ID/Collection forms it's own connected network.
+Locators are what builds Fensan into a network from individual file servers, and each file/ID/Collection/Task forms it's own connected network.

 Given a StaticID or DynamicID, locators looks for good sources quickly.

 [More on locators](Locators.md)

 ## 2. Basic Server Features

+### 2.0 bootstraping
+The server starts off reading a local configeration file, that helps it connect to the network.
+This should be the only file, other than the program itself, that it needs outside of the network or it's own database, both of which are nil on first start up.

 ### 2.1 Retain
 What the server should keep locally.